mako10k/mcp-integrated-search-server/README.md

 #### Redmine API Tools (6)

+All Redmine tools accept an optional `repository_id` parameter to target a specific repository.
+When omitted, the default repository configured in `redmine-repositories.json` is used.

 #### 3. redmine_list_issues

 List and filter Redmine issues.

 **Parameters:**
+- `repository_id` (optional): Target repository id (default repository if omitted)
 - `project_id` (optional): Project ID to filter issues
 - `status_id` (optional): Status ID or 'open', 'closed', '*' for all
 - `assigned_to_id` (optional): User ID of the assignee